The Difference Between The Professional and the Amateur Tennis Player - How to take your game to the next level

 The second indicator is the FEEL.
 This is the most important as it’s why most players pick up a racket and continue to play in the first place.
 A well timed shot just feels awesome.

 The last indicator is the VISION.
 A well timed ball does exactly what you intended it to do.
 If Djokovic wants to hit the ball low over the net, he will hit the ball, and it will do exactly that.
 Therefore he probably timed the ball well!

 So you’re probably dying to know how you can improve your timing!
 These are the ways in which you can improve your timing:

-1. Play more often.
+1. Practice more often.
 This is a no brainer as the more you play the better you get.
 Buy a best tennis ball machine, practice with it and tune to your drills.

 2. Breathe out on the hit.
 This helps the diaphragm and the core muscles relax throughout contact, creating a smoothe swing.
 This also helps your rhythm.

 3. Take care at contact.
 Rather than the speed of the swing getting faster further away from the ball, swing fast but much closer to the ball.
 A good analogy of this is snooker.
 As you line the cue up to hit the white ball you slowly take the cue back.
 Then, all of a sudden, you push forward and strike the ball.
 In order to make a clean contact with the white ball, the take back is slow, and is quite close to the ball.
 If we reverse that, and take the cue back further and start the speed from there, there is a much greater chance of mishitting or even completely missing the ball!
 The smaller the target, the smaller and slower the swing.